 In addition, the partnership will also examine the development and mass adoption of artificial intelligence.

-“Together we will find new ways to cooperate on technology, and innovation in areas like clean energy, critical minerals and artificial intelligence,” according to Australian Prime Minister Anthony Albanese.
+“Together we will find new ways to cooperate on technology and innovation in areas like clean energy, critical minerals and artificial intelligence,” said Australian Prime Minister Anthony Albanese.

 “I look forward to working with you, for the mutual benefit of our nations.”

-“Had an excellent meeting with Mr Anthony Albanese, PM of Australia and Mr Mark Carney, PM of Canada on the sidelines of the G20 Summit in Johannesburg.
-We are delighted to announce an Australia-Canada-India Technology and Innovation Partnership,” according to Indian Prime Minister Narendra Modi.
+“Had an excellent meeting with Mr Anthony Albanese, PM of Australia and Mr Mark Carney, PM of Canada, on the sidelines of the G20 Summit in Johannesburg.
+We are delighted to announce an Australia-Canada-India Technology and Innovation Partnership,” said Indian Prime Minister Narendra Modi.

 “The initiative will deepen collaboration between democratic partners across three continents and three oceans in emerging technologies, support diversification of supply chains, clean energy and mass adoption of artificial intelligence.